ELF32bit/godot-mapper-characters/README.md

 # Animation system for [godot-mapper](https://github.com/ELF32bit/godot-mapper) plugin
 ![Demonstration](screenshots/demonstration.png)<br>
+This frame-by-frame animation system aims to improve map prefab creation.<br>
+While more powerful animation tools exist, often a simpler solution can be more handy.<br>
+The ability to work with the single and flexible asset format is great for prototyping ideas.<br>

 ## Explanation (for TrenchBroom maps)
 Maps inside `characters` directory are scanned for layer names like **RUN->3.5**, **IDLE->0**.<br>